 The accelerated speed of knowledge creation has led to increasing specialization of experts.
-No single person has all the expertise needed to examine a knowledgedomain visualization.
+No single person has all the expertise needed to examine a knowledge domain visualization.

 Collaborative virtual environments enable experts around the globe to examine information visualizations collaboratively.

-The collaborative knowledge-domain visualization used in our study was generated based on the citation structure reflected in a set of 2,485 journal articles published between 1983 and 2003 on the topic of information visualization.
+The collaborative knowledge domain visualization used in our study was generated based on the citation structure reflected in a set of 2,485 journal articles published between 1983 and 2003 on the topic of information visualization.
 The bibliographic records were retrieved from the Web of Science of the Institute for Scientific Information by searching for articles that cited the work of Edward Tufte.
-Each record contains information on the title, authors, year, and source of publication, as well as a list of articles that it referenced, or cited.
+Each record contains information on the title, authors, year and source of publication as well as a list of papers that it referenced, or cited.

-Information-visualization research efforts have grown considerably over the last decade.
-In order to investigate the evolution of the citation networks, we evenly divided the entire 20-year time interval of the data set into two subperiods.
+Information visualization research efforts have grown considerably over the last decade.
+In order to investigate the evolution of the citation networks, we evenly divided the entire 20-year time interval of the dataset into two sub-periods.
 Two visualization models will be produced: one for the period between 1983 and 1992, and a second for the period between 1993 and 2003.

-Knowledge-domain visualizations can be generated using diverse approaches, see Börner, Chen, and Boyack (2003) and Chen (2003) for an extensive review.
+Knowledge domain visualizations can be generated using diverse approaches, see (Börner, Chen, & Boyack, 2003; Chen, 2003) for an extensive review.
 In general, the process entails determining the semantic similarity of all documents and then laying out documents in a way such that similar documents are closer in space and dissimilar ones are further apart.
 In addition, color coding and additional symbols can be used to denote specific properties of documents such as year of publication, topics covered, or number of received citations.
-Subsequently, we demonstrate the generation of knowledge-domain visualizations using the method detailed in Small (1999), Chen and Paul (2001), and Chen (2003).
+Subsequently, we demonstrate the generation of knowledge domain visualizations using the method detailed in (Chen, 2003; Chen & Paul, 2001; Small, 1999).

-5.1.1 Mapping the Semantic Space of Documents.
-Chen's approach uses cocitation frequencies as the measure of the strength of the connection between two documents.
-Two documents are assumed to be more similar to each other if they are frequently cited together by a third article (White & McCain, 1998; Chen, 1999b).
+Mapping the Semantic Space of Documents

+Chen's approach uses co-citation frequencies as the measure of the strength of the connection between two documents.
+Two documents are assumed to be more similar to each other if they are frequently cited together by a third article (Chen, 1999b; White & McCain, 1998).

-The node-and-link visualization of graphs was chosen because of the following considerations: (a) node-link visualizations have been widely studied and they come naturally with the citation network data; (b) graphtheoretical visualizations are compatible with the three navigation types of interest: spatial, semantic, and social.
-The concepts of spatial proximity and semantic coherence can be clearly defined with such visualizations; and (c) users probably have used similar representations so they can better concentrate on tasks.
+The node-and-link visualization of graphs was chosen because of the following considerations:

+1) node-link visualizations have been widely studied and they come naturally with the citation network data; 2) graph-theoretical visualizations are compatible with the three navigation types of interest: spatial, semantic, and social.
+The concepts of spatial proximity and semantic coherence can be clearly defined with such visualizations; 3) users probably have used similar representations so they can better concentrate on tasks.

-One way to increase the readability of a complex cocitation network of documents is pruning.
+One way to increase the readability of a complex co-citation network of documents is pruning.
 A pruning process typically preserves salient links in a network but discards other links.
+The

-The Pathfinder network scaling technique was used because of its satisfactory performance in a number of earlier studies of cocitation networks (Chen, 2003).
-The resultant network represents documents as nodes and strong cocitation interrelations among them as edges.
-Pathfinder networks tend to capture local structures more accurately than conventional methods such as multidimensional scaling (MDS) (Thurstone, 1931; Jolliffe, 1986).
+Pathfinder network scaling technique was used because of its satisfactory performance in a number of earlier studies of co-citation networks (Chen, 2003).
+The resultant network represents documents as nodes and strong co-citation interrelations among them as edges.
+Pathfinder networks tend to capture local structures more accurately than conventional methods such as multidimensional scaling (MDS) (Jolliffe, 1986; Thurstone, 1931).

-5.1.2 Augmenting the Semantic Space of Documents.
+Augmenting the Semantic Space of Documents

 Besides mapping documents and their semantic relationships, it is beneficial to augment the visualization with information on the topics covered by documents or the citation history of individual documents.